Urban Teacher Preparation Program

 Students who major in elementary education at Carthage have the option to enroll in Carthage’s Urban Teacher Preparation Program.
 This program aims to identify, instruct, inspire, and increase the number of resilient, highly effective teachers committed to teaching in high-need, urban school settings.

-Students in the program commit to three to four years of field experience in a specifically assigned urban school while they complete their undergraduate education.
+Students in the program commit to 3-4 years of field experience in a specifically assigned urban school while they complete their undergraduate education.
 This fieldwork allows for a waiver of the 82 credits Carthage students must take outside their majors.

 The Urban Teacher Preparation Program at Carthage is the most immersive program of its kind in Wisconsin.
 Students visit local classrooms early and often.
 The Education Department faculty draw from hundreds of years as professional teachers in such urban settings as Chicago, Milwaukee, Tulsa, and Rochester, New York.

-- 4-year clinical co-teaching with approved expert urban teachers
+- Four years of clinical co-teaching with approved expert urban teachers

 - Paid summer school teaching experience